phillip-motion/quiver/README.md

 ## Credits
 Created by your friends in the [Canva Creative Team](https://canvacreative.team).

-Idea and initial development by Jack Jaeschke.
+Idea and development by Jack Jaeschke using Cursor.
 UI & icons by Sam Mularczyk.

 ## License
 MIT